Skip to main content

 List the amount of shifts each person has worked compared to the GME limits.
 The GME limits for our team are: no more than 1 in 4 'In Hospital Call' days and no more than 1 in 3 'Home Call' days, and no more than two weekends in a 28 day period.

-Information for Coders
+Advanced Configuration: Information for Developers

 Field